siyy123/si-vpn/README.md

 sometimes the server may report wrong username or password, just choose another username

-si-vpn now supports windows, support of macOS, android and ios is developing.
+si-vpn now supports windows, macOS, android. ios is developing.

+#Todos

+add support for IKEv1 XAUTH/PSK for native Android to connect.

+add support for iOS IKEv2

+add multi-node for improved bandwidth and latency.